scylladb/scylladb/docs/getting-started/os-support.rst

 Scylla requires a fix to the XFS append introduced in kernel 3.15 (back-ported to 3.10 in RHEL/CentOS).
 Scylla will not run with earlier kernel versions.
 Details in `Scylla issue 885 <https://github.com/scylladb/scylla/issues/885>`_.

+ ..
+REMOVE IN FUTURE VERSIONS - Remove information about versions from the notes below in version 5.2.

 .. note::

    **Supported Architecture**